top of page

 Choosing the right pieces is both an art and a science—and that’s where I come in.
 Whether you're styling a new home, revamping a rental property, or designing your dream space, I help you:

 Struggling with FF&E selections?
-Let’s work wonders!
 Contact me for a consultation.

 Comments